 After George Floyd’s death, Azeeza remembers Jasmine calling her to ask if she was okay.
 Azeeza felt touched.
 She says, “Nobody really does that for me.
 It was very random, but I appreciated it so much.
 She just genuinely wanted to know if I was okay.”
 Azeeza was grateful for Jasmine’s support during such a difficult time.

 At UPenn, Azeeza is most excited to dive into research and meet new people.
 She wants to learn more about regenerative medicine, and she has already been reaching out to professors at UPenn whose labs she hopes to work in.
 She also looks forward to meeting people outside her very “tight-knit” community.

 Azeeza would advise her peers, especially those with low self-confidence, that believing in themselves is key!
 She asserts, “There is no limit to anything you do—you won’t achieve anything without taking the first step of believing in yourself.”

-This success story was based on an interview with CollegeAdvisor.com Scholar Azeeza.
+This Success Story was written by Finn Bamber, and based on an interview with CollegeAdvisor.com Scholar Azeeza.
 If you want to learn more about the CollegeAdvisor Scholars program or get 1-on-1 help with your college applications from a CollegeAdvisor.com Admissions Expert, register with CollegeAdvisor.com today.